 Cooking with canister stoves vs liquid gas.
 Canister stoves are cheap and low maintenance, while liquid gas is better economy in the long run, so it depends on how often you're planning on using them.

-Other essentials: cutlery, bowls and plates, mugs.
+Other wild camping cooking essentials: cutlery, bowls and plates, mugs.
 Save further space by using your pan to cook in and eat out of.
 Make sure your cutlery isn’t weighing you down by using a spork (a fork and spoon combined, get it?) or the uber-light Sea to Summit range.

 How do you get water when wild camping?

-No one’s got space for gallons of water in their backpack, but making sure your water is safe to drink is essential for keeping you healthy and safe out there in the wilderness.
+No one’s got space for gallons of water in their backpack, but making sure your water is safe to drink is essential for keeping you healthy when wild camping.

 There are plenty of easy and portable water purification options available, from tablets to bladder bags with filters.
 At Call to Adventure, we recommend the Sawyer Mini Filter – which you can attach to a drinking pouch to remove potentially nasty bacteria.